MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 - [**Previous:** 2 - Configure Certificate Authority templates](tutorial-aovpn-deploy-create-certificates.md)

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10+
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 11

 In this last part of the tutorial, you'll learn how to use a ProfileXML PowerShell configuration script to configure Always On VPN settings and create a user tunnel for client connections.